buckyroberts/Spider/README.md

 # Overview

 This is an open source, multi-threaded website crawler written in Python.
+A web scraper (also known as web crawler) is a tool or a piece of code that performs the process to extract data from web pages on the Internet.
+Various web scrapers have played an important role in the boom of big data and make it easy for people to scrape the data they need.

+Among various web scrapers, open-source web scrapers allow users to code based on their source code or framework, and fuel a massive part to help scrape in a fast, simple but extensive way.
 There is still a lot of work to do, so feel free to help out with development.

 ***